neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 Movie	HAS_GENRE	Genre
 ```

-# Swagger: Querying the Database
+#  Node-Neo4j-Swagger API: Querying the Database

-## Node-Neo4j-Swagger API: An Introduction
+## An Introduction

 The Node-Neo4j-Swagger API was written to make it as easy as possible to create an API using Node.js and Neo4j that can be consumed by some other app.
 Swagger provides interactive documentation so that it is easy to interact with the API.
 Node-Neo4j-Swagger merges the Swagger with Neo4j queries and visualizations so developers can see how Neo4j and the API results relate to each other.